Eurasian Empires Lecture by Matthew Mosca, College of William and Mary

 Matthew Mosca is Assistant Professor in the Lyon G. Tyler Department of History at the College of William and Mary.

 The 2014-15 seminar series, Eurasian Empires & Central Asian Peoples: The Backlands in World History, is co-sponsored by the UCLA Program on Central Asia and the Center for Near Eastern Studies.
 Click here for more information about the series.

-Sponsor(s): Center for Near Eastern Studies, Center for Chinese Studies, Asia Institute, Program on Central Asia
+Sponsor(s): Center for Near Eastern Studies, Center for Chinese Studies, Asia Pacific Center, Program on Central Asia